dejbug/fen2ppm/README.md

 fen2ppm.exe -s 128 "fen.ppm" "rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1" "C:\Windows\Fonts\MERIFONTNEW.TTF"
 ```

 will create this image.
 (This one is a PNG but the output will be in PPM format.)
+The font doesn't have to be an installed font and can be in any folder.

 ![demo](../assets/fen.png?raw=true)